mcvm-launcher/mcvm/docs/Game Options.md

 # Game Options

-mcvm is capable of applying global options for both client and server that are inherited across all of your profiles.
+MCVM is capable of applying global options for both client and server that are inherited across all of your profiles.
 The options are agnostic to the Minecraft version and automatically converted to the correct format.
 Options are supplied in a JSON format in the file `options.json` in your config directory.
 This file may not exist so you might